jcaSIT/kuka_rsi_gazebo/README.md

 The repo allows for simulation in gazebo using either trajectory or postion control.

 ## Relevant launch files
+Some helpful launch files to get you started!
 ### Gazebo demo
-To launch a simple demo of the gazebo simulation run:\n roslaunch kuka_kr16_gazebo demo_gazebo.launch
+To launch a simple demo of the gazebo simulation run:

+ roslaunch kuka_kr16_gazebo demo_gazebo.launch

 ### GMO demo
+To run the a gmo first launch the Gazebo demo then run:

+roslaunch kuka_gmo kuka_gmo.launch

-To run the a gmo first launch the Gazebo demo then run:\n roslaunch kuka_gmo kuka_gmo.launch\n The using RVIZ generate and execute a plan into the boxes placed by the robot.
+The using RVIZ generate and execute a plan into the boxes placed by the robot.
 Upon collision the robot should stop moving and the momentum observer will throw a collision error.

 ### Postion control demo
-To run the postion control demo run:\n roslaunch kuka_position_control kuka_kr16_position_controller.launch\n In a seperate terminal run:\n rostopic pub /target_pose geometry_msgs/TransformStamped "header:
+To run the postion control demo run:

+ roslaunch kuka_position_control kuka_kr16_position_controller.launch

+In a seperate terminal run:

+rostopic pub /target_pose geometry_msgs/TransformStamped "header:
   seq: 0
   stamp:
     secs: 0